luv4bytes/cdav/README.md

 	-pw, --password 	-> Password for authentication.
 	--no-redirect 		-> Specifies that redirects should not be followed.
 	--proxy 		-> Proxy to use.
+	--raw			-> Indicates if responses should be raw XML output or not.
 	-f, --file 		-> Commandfile to use for execution.

 	-h, --help 		-> Print help text.